JohnShuford/Visualization_Project/README.md

 - Julia Squeri
 - John Shuford

-The final version of this project is deployed [here](https://www.abracadata.dev/).
+The final version of this project is deployed using AWS & a custom domain [here](https://www.abracadata.dev/).

 Project Overview
 ------